 All organisations and business are made up of a multi-tiered hierarchy and more often these days the organisation can be split across a geographic area.
 Like bowling and the office party, archery can be used to bring groups of people together in a relaxed environment and introduce some elements of challenge and competitiveness.
 However, unlike bowling or the office party archery it is not something that non-archers participate in regularly and for this reason it really does break down that multi-tiered hierarchy and level the playing field, regardless of status or ability.

 As well as the membership fees, archers obviously need some equipment.
 The club has basic takedown recurve bows and associated equipment available during the beginners course.
-Subject to availability, this can then be hired into your early days of shooting for £30.00 for a 12 week period, with a 50% refund at the end of the hire subject to conditions.
+Subject to availability, this can then be hired into your early days of shooting for £40.00 for a 12 week period.
 During the hire period, the club encourages smaller purchases to be made to spread the cost and, after that, the amount that you wish to spend on equipment is totally under your control with basic setups costing around £100.00, up to state of the art equipment totalling £1,000.00 or more.

-Please drop the club a line with your details (for those considering a family membership, please include the number of people in your group, their ages and whether they have an Archery GB membership or not) and one of the committee members will get back to you with full costs that are applicable to you.
+Please drop the club a line with your details and one of the committee members will get back to you with full costs that are applicable to you.

 Your first archery lesson is arguably the most important in your archery career.
 Not only does it signify the start of something new but it will also provide you with a solid foundation on which you will grow as an individual and evolve your technique over the coming months.
 It is therefore important to be prepared and understand what is to be expected on both sides.